 Is your garden looking tired and unloved?
-Perhaps you haven't had time or have just moved into a new space.
-Depending on what you’re starting with, some or all of these steps may apply to transform your garden.
-I’ll share below the 10 exact ways we transformed our Sydney courtyard garden .
+Perhaps you haven't had time or have just moved into a new home.
+Depending on what you’re starting with, some, or all of these 10 steps may apply for you to transform your garden.
+I’ll share below the 10 exact ways we transformed our Sydney courtyard garden.

-When my husband Scott and I moved into our current townhouse the garden was running wild.
+When my husband Scott and I moved into a small townhouse the garden was running wild.
 It hadn’t been touched in about 6 months, and the weeds had well and truly taken over.
-Fortunately for us most of the plants were still alive, but boy was there a lot of work to do.
+Fortunately for us, most of the plants were still alive, but boy was there a lot of work to do.

-Lucky for me, Scott works as a landscaper so we attacked the project with a plan in mind.
-We managed to transform our garden in 10 simple steps. and create a green space we love and enjoy.
+Lucky for me, Scott has worked as a landscaper, so we attacked the project with a plan in mind.
+We managed to transform our garden in 10 simple steps. and create a green space that we loved and enjoy.